City-of-Memphis-Wastewater/pdflinkcheck/src/pdflinkcheck/data/README.md

   * **Active Link Extraction:** Identifies and categorizes all programmed links (External URIs, Internal GoTo/Destinations, Remote Jumps).
   * **Anchor Text Retrieval:** Extracts the visible text corresponding to each link's bounding box.
-  * **Remnant Detection:** Scans the document's text layer for unlinked URIs and email addresses that should potentially be converted into active links.
   * **Structural TOC:** Extracts the PDF's internal Table of Contents (bookmarks/outline).

 -----